 Wright’s work celebrates the relationship between astronomical science and a religious understanding of the cosmos, unique in its time.
 His Orrery painting will be the first subject of the Art of Innovation BBC 4 Radio series, which begins with an examination of the artist as recorder of scientific progress, recorded on site at Derby Museum and Art Gallery.

-The Art of Innovation exhibition will open at the Science Museum on 25 September 2019.
+The Art of Innovation exhibition will open at the Science Museum on 25 September 2019 and finish on 26 January 2020.
 Entry is free but ticketed.

 An accompanying book will be published by Transworld on 12 September and will supplement both the radio series and exhibition.